Felicia “The Poetess” Morris has upgraded her recording studio in the heart of Leimert Park.

 While looking for a studio, Morris looked in Hollywood, Culver City, Burbank and all over Los Angeles.
 One day, she got a call from a friend who told her that she had to come see a space on Crenshaw.
 The space was a former studio that wasn’t being used but had the perfect setup for a studio already.
 Morris says that the it was there waiting for her.

 “There’s no other place I’d rather be, not only because of the physical makeup, but the neighborhood,” said Morris.
 “This neighborhood has always been an important part of my life and growth here in Los Angeles.
 I didn’t know how I was going to do it, but I knew that I was going to make it happen.”

 To get everything up and running, Morris had to fundraise.
 She had a savings, but it took a lot of the fans and donations to make up the rest of the money for equipment and everything on the inside of the studio.
 One person who gave a generous donation was rapper Kid Ink, which really helped open the studio in 2015.
 His donation helped get the microphones, computers, mixers and other equipment.
 More recently, Morris won an essay contest put on by Wells Fargo this year that won her a $10,000 renovation.

 The renovation, payed for a new backdrop, a higher table, new chairs, window covers and more.
 Along with a new look, Morris Media has qualities that are under the surface.
 The media company has an audience and following, so recording there can give more exposure.
-The podcasts can be heard on www.morrismedialive.com, but the studio is also open for music recordings, voiceovers and more.
-To find out information on booking a studio session, visit www.morrismediastudios.com.
+The podcasts can be heard on www.morrismedialive.com, but the studio is also open for podcast recordings, voiceovers and all things internet radio.